Aibel365/python-app-template/TEMPLATE.md

 This setup is for strategy when you branch out to with a fix/feat/chore branch, and do PR to main with PR

 See `action_config.toml` for docker/gitops config.
+Update it by following all the instructions given in the file(as a comment).

-When you have updated your `action_config.toml`, start with a PR, this will review all your settings.
+Merge all your changes with a PR, this will review all your settings.

 ## All PR titles need to start with either